nycmeshnet/docs/content/nodes/supernode2.md

 aliases: [/networking/supernode1/]
 ---

+⚠️  **Supernode 2 has been removed** ⚠️

-Supernode 2 (node 570) is located at 1196 Metropolitan Avenue in Brooklyn New York.
-The installation provides mesh and internet connectivity for building residents as well as some areas of the East Williamsburg and Bushwick neighborhoods.
+Supernode 2 (node 570) was located at 1196 Metropolitan Avenue in Brooklyn New York.
+On October 7th, 2018 it was taken down due to a landlord dispute.

+The information below is a point of reference for how supernode 2 was configured.

 ![Supernode 2 radios](/img/nycmesh-570-radios.png)